gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_find-address-searching-text` - the text shown when the Find Address button is selected (default: Searching...)
 `gazchaps-woocommerce-getaddress-io_enter-address-manually-text` - the text shown for the "Enter an address manually" link (default: Enter an address manually)

-Note: Although these two texts are translateable, filters will override any translations.
+Note: Although these two texts are translatable, filters will override any translations.

 = Error Messages =